BeMoreHumanOrg/bemorehuman/README.md

 You can help by commenting on or addressing the [current issues](https://github.com/BeMoreHumanOrg/bemorehuman/issues).
 Feature requests are welcome, too.
 Check out the [discussions](https://github.com/BeMoreHumanOrg/bemorehuman/discussions) and ask away.

+To help foster a welcoming community, we've adopted the Contributor Covenant [Code of Conduct](https://github.com/BeMoreHumanOrg/bemorehuman/CODE_OF_CONDUCT.md).

 ## Licensing